moaxcp/x11/README.md

         .build();
 ```

-The builder pattern is used for all protocol
-objects.
-Value masks are not exposed through the
-builders.
-Value mask bits are set as needed when
+All protocol objects use the builder pattern.
+All fields using a value_mask
+will automatically set the bit in the value_mask when the builder method is
-setting values in the builder.
-An example of this is
+called.
+An example of this is shown above when eventMaskEnable is called.
-shown above where the event masks are enabled.

 ```
 ...